KSSwimmy/Build-Wireframes-and-Low-Fidelity-Prototypes/Week1/README.md

 - Finally, in the **sixth panel**, the user receives a confirmation that their message has been sent and a description of the next steps to expect.
 The text below the confirmation might say something like, “Your message to this musician has been sent.”
 There will also be a button linking back to the user’s inbox and one that leads them back to the search page they just came from.

 ![](week1images/9.png)

+---

+### Introduction to wireframes

+##### Fidelity
+In UX, fidelity means how closely a design matches the look-and-feel of the final product.

+##### Low Fidelity
+- If a design is low fidelity, that means it has a lower amount of complexity
+- Less refined or polished.
+- lo-fi for short

+UX designers use low-fidelity designs when we want to get ideas out quickly and leave room for exploration.

+#####High Fidelity

+- Closely matches the look and feel of the final product
+- More refined or polished
+- Called "hi-fi" for short

+UX designers use high-fidelity designs when we want to test a design that looks like a real product and get more specific feedback from users.

+##### Wireframe

+A wireframe is a basic outline of a digital experience, like an app or a website.

+Try using this as your guiding question when creating wireframes: **How do I organize information on the page in a way that makes sense for users?**

+Second, wireframes highlight the intended function of the product.

+#### Purposes of wireframes

+- Establish the basic structure of a page
+- Highlight the intended function of the product
+- Save time and resources

+---

+### Start Drawing Wireframes

+**Industry standards** are common ways to indicate page elements.
+In the case of wireframes, there are few industry standards you should be aware of.

+- The first is text, which should be represented by horizontal lines.

+- Second is images, photos, illustrations, and icons, which are represented by a circle and an X overlapping each circle.

+- Third, calls to action are often represented by rectangles or circles.
+A good example of a call to action is a submit button on a form, or the circle to compose a new email in our example.